Evaluation of a mosquito-repellent ointment to fight malaria in Burkina Faso

 Insecticide-treated nets are regarded as the most effective means to control mosquitoes transmitting the malaria parasite.
 However, studies show that a growing share of mosquitoes resist insecticides (Patrick Ojuka and al, 2015; TL Russel and al, 2011).
 The distribution of insecticide treated nets alone is not enough anymore; the World Health Organization has indicated that complementary tools are needed for protection of people from malaria.

-MAÏA® is a WHO pre-certified, locally-developed mosquito-repellent ointment that complements insecticide-treated nets by leveraging existing norms involving use of lotion.
+MAÏA® is a locally-developed mosquito-repellent ointment that complements insecticide-treated nets by leveraging existing norms involving use of lotion in the precertification phase of the World Health Organization.
 Led by Innovations for Poverty Action (IPA) with Paris Dauphine-PSL University and Burkinabè Research Institute of Health Sciences (IRRS), the proposed study aims to measure the effects:

 - of MAÏA® mosquito-repellent ointment on health and labour outcomes;